 - Explore the culture and tradition of the local Sherpa people living in the Everest region and try their local cuisine.

-- Feel a sense of accomplishment standing at the base of the world’s highest peak, Everest Base camp, and vintage points, including Kalapatthar and Gokyo Ri.
+- Feel a sense of accomplishment standing at the base of the world’s highest peak, Everest Base Camp, and vantage points, including Kalapatthar and Gokyo Ri.

 - Scenic flight to Lukla from Kathmandu with a bird’s eye view of the Himalayas.